 « This clever mix of updated Arabic and Armenian traditions and unbridled free-music happily comes to shake up the young French jazz scene particularly cautious at this time of year. » Les Inrockuptibles - December 2000

-Created in 1995 in Marseilles under the name ORIENTAL FUSION, the trio was born of the will to gather energetic and spontaneous individualities around their oriental roots: Algeria, Egypt and Armenia.
+Created in 1995 in Marseilles, the trio ORIENTAL FUSION was born of the will to gather energetic and spontaneous individualities around their oriental roots: Algeria, Egypt and Armenia.
 Three traditions, three exiles, three sensibilities which hold a musical dialogue led by Hakim Hamadouche's Arab-Andalusian singing to deliver a glowing music between free jazz, punk rock and Chaabi (Algerian blues), with great detours in improvisation.
 The coming together of these three cultures - at the crossroads of jazz, contemporary and ethnic music - led in 2000 to the album "Oriental Fusion" (Transes Européennes label) with artist featuring by Tom Cora and Barre Phillips, among others.
 Striking and powerful!

 HAKIM HAMADOUCHE: mandolute, voice